 TGax Editor: CIDs 16498 & 16506 were resolved during Sept meeting (Motion #684) however, I received offline feedback that the resolution doesn’t entirely satisfy the comment.
 I agree with the feedback and I have updated my resolution to address the concerns.

-An eligible RA-RU is an [#AP]RA-RU for which the non-AP STA [16498, 16506]is capable of generating an HE TB PPDU (as described in 27.5.3.3 (Non-AP STA behavior for UL MU operation)) and shall satisfy at least one of the following conditions:
+An eligible RA-RU is an [#AP]RU for which the non-AP STA [16498, 16506]supports all the transmit parameters indicated in the Common Info field and in the User Info field that corresponds to the RU and is capable of generating an HE TB PPDU (as described in 27.5.3.3 (Non-AP STA behavior for UL MU operation)) and shall satisfy at least one of the following conditions:

-The non-AP STA is not associated with the BSS it intends to transmit frames to and the AID12 value of the RA-RU is 2045
+The non-AP STA is not associated with the BSS it intends to transmit frames to and the RU corresponds to the User Info field with AID12 subfield set to 2045

-The non-AP STA is an associated STA, the TA field of the Trigger frame is set to the BSSID of the associated BSS and the AID12 value of the RA-RU is 0[#AP]
+The non-AP STA is an associated STA, the TA field of the Trigger frame is set to the BSSID of the associated BSS and the RU corresponds to the User Info field with AID12 subfield set to 0[#AP]

 Transmission procedure for UORA